XinyuanZhang1126/XinyuanZhang1126.github.io/_pages/about.md

 In July 2024, I graduated with First Class Honours in Information and Computing Science from Xi’an Jiaotong-Liverpool University (XJTLU), where I was advised by **Dr. Yu Liu** and **Prof. Lingyun Yu**.
 My undergraduate research focused on **Data Visualization** and **Human-Computer Interaction**.

 Outside of academia, I enjoy dancing and traveling.
-I am also a proud cat owner of two adorable companions, 火锅 and 呆呆.
+I have two cats, 火锅 and 呆呆, who make everyday life more fun.